 The Australian Banking sector is evolving with time and is currently undergoing progressive deregulation and privatization.
 Now foreign banks are allowed by the government to enter the financial market.
-The retail banks in Australia in the current scenario offer a number of financial services like life and general insurance, stock brokering and security underwriting to the retail customers.
+The retail banks in Australia in the current scenario offer a number of financial services like life and general insurance, stock brokering, and security underwritingUnderwritingThe underwriters take the financial risk of their client in return of a financial fee.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. to the retail customers.
 They also provide corporate and consumer loansConsumer LoansA consumer loan is a type of credit given to a consumer to finance specified set of expenditures.
 The borrower must pledge a specific asset as collateral for the loan, or it may be unsecured depending on the loan's monetary value. to help both individuals and businesses to flourish.
 Since the retail banks provide a basket of financial services it directly puts them in completion with the brokerage firms and the merchant banks.
 Non – Australian foreign banks are allowed by the government to open and operate as branches so that they can cater to the wholesale market.
 But in this case, retail banking is only allowed through a locally incorporated subsidiary.

 In Australia, banks require a bank license as per the Banking Act.
 Foreign banks also require a license as they are only allowed to operate through a branch in Australia and also via Australian incorporated foreign bank subsidiaries. banks in Australia can be classified into four major categories.
 They are: